yao8839836/kg-bert/README.md

 # KG-BERT: BERT for Knowledge Graph Completion

-The repository is modified from [pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT).
+The repository is modified from [pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT) and tested on Python 3.5+.

 ## Installing requirement packages